-How to cook with babies or toddlers (or other cranky kids) underfoot: 11 tips
+Tips for cooking with babies or toddlers (or other cranky kids) underfoot

 With just a teensy bit of planning, you can avoid mealtime meltdowns for babies, toddlers, preschoolers, and other hungry kids.
 Here are some tricks to get dinner on the table faster and with less tears all around:

 1) Start meal prep EARLY if you can.
 Chop, measure out ingredients, set out the stuff you’ll need.
 Even just setting the pot of water on the stove to start later for pasta is so much easier to do at naptime then with a baby clutching your leg.
 Also, crockpot cooking is fabulous.

 2) Have a baby-safe cabinet that is only available when you are in the kitchen.
 A collection of pots, plastic bowls and wooden spoons make a great toy box.
 If it is only available (unlocked) during meal prep or cleanup, it will likely last longer as a distraction.
 Alternately, a box you can pull out of a cabinet or closet works, too.